JosiahSiegel/the-cynical-dba/source/_posts/2017-07-07-lazy-windows-cluster-lab.md

 permalink: lazy-windows-cluster-lab
 date: 2017-07-07 18:06:23
 comments: true
-description: "Lazy Windows Cluster Lab"
+description: "Run your own Windows cluster lab via Vagrant."
-keywords: "MSSQLServer Vagrant"
+keywords: "Windows, Cluster, Vagrant"
-categories:
+category: Windows Vagrant
+tags:
+- domain
 ---

 For those that want a Windows cluster environment, but do not want to read through documentation that was clearly not designed for mortals such as myself.